- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Expats generally use private healthcare facilities in Oman.
 There are several excellent private hospitals in Oman, with many of them being compared to five-star hotels in terms of services and facilities – the costs are comparable to this as well.

-Muscat Private Hospital is the largest private hospital in the city and is staffed by Western and Asian trained physicians.
+Muscat Private Hospital is the largest private hospital in the city and is staffed by Western and Asian-trained physicians.
 Starcare Hospital and Atlas Hospital are two other popular private hospitals in the region.

 Health insurance in Oman

 Companies in Oman are not obliged to provide health insurance to their expat employees, though many do.
 If this is not negotiable as part of an employment package, we recommend expats working in Oman get private medical insurance.
-Medical expenses can prove costly and those who don’t possess a comprehensive insurance plan or the means to settle any medical fees may be prevented from leaving Oman until all their bills are paid.

 When searching for the most suitable insurance plan, check that it covers an array of healthcare needs, including mental health, dentistry and emergency care.
+The cost of health insurance in Oman will largely depend on the level of coverage expats choose, as well as their health status and lifestyle habits.

 Pharmacies and medicines in Oman

 Pharmacies are widely available in Oman with a range of Western medicines.
-Many pharmacies are open 24 hours a day and hospitals also have pharmacies operating around the clock.
+Many pharmacies are open 24 hours a day, and hospitals also have pharmacies operating around the clock.

 Health hazards in Oman

 Due to the extreme weather temperatures in Oman, heatstroke, exhaustion, sunburn and dehydration are common medical ailments affecting expats.
-New arrivals should be warned that the heat may be unlike anything they have experienced before and should always keep well hydrated.
+New arrivals should be warned that the heat may be unlike anything they have experienced before, and should always keep well hydrated.

 The risk of floods occurring in dry river beds (wadis) and along the coastline is high during tropical storms.
 Expats should take note of these safety hazards to avoid potentially drowning.